Co-Redemptrix: History

 In the encyclical Haurietis Aquas Pius XII states: "For, by God's Will, in carrying out the work of human Redemption the Blessed Virgin Mary was inseparably linked with Christ in such a manner that our salvation sprang from the love and the sufferings of Jesus Christ to which the love and sorrows of His Mother were intimately united."

 Attempts to promote a fifth Marian dogma were undertaken in the 1920s through 1940s, but Pius XII decided not to proceed with the definition of the dogma.
+In 1941 it was published Mother of the Saviour and our Interior life, the first translation into English of a volume in which the thomist theologian Garrigou-Lagrange explained Virgin Mary's active role in divine Redemption.

 The concluding chapter of the Second Vatican Council's apostolic constitution Lumen gentium, which many theologians hold to be a comprehensive summary of Roman Catholic Mariology, refers to Mary as "Advocate, Auxiliatrix, Adjutrix, and Mediatrix," but does not use the term "Co-Redemptrix."
 Some, in particular the adherents of the Amsterdam visions, have petitioned for a dogmatic definition of Co-Redemptrix, along with Mediatrix, but recent high-level comments in the church have not encouraged these hopes.

 Pope John Paul II referred to Mary as "Co-redemptrix" on at least seven occasions.

 On April 7, 2017, the Congregation of the Mother Coredemptrix was renamed to the Congregation of the Mother of the Redeemer upon the recommendation of the Congregation for the Evangelization of Peoples, due to the "theological ambiguity" of the title Coredemptrix.

+Although he did not explicitly use the title of "Co-Redemptrix", in the General Audience of 13 May 2026 Pope Leo XIV recalled that Mary "She brings forth children in the Son, loved in the eternal Beloved who came among us" and that there is a "singular place reserved for the Virgin Mary in the work of Redemption" of which Lumen Gentium 60-62 speaks, offering her own sufferings and those of her Son on Calvary and being associated with the Redeemer "in an absolutely unique way".
+In his message to the Plenary of the Pontifical Biblical Commission, he also stated: "Let us contemplate in particular the Sorrowful Mother together with Jesus at the foot of the Cross: as Mother, she suffers on Calvary the sufferings of her Son and shares in them with a heart full of faith, offering her piercing sorrow for the good of all.
+In this way, her intercession acquires for us a unique value."